Also known as: ring support, ring support hold, assisted ring hold, ring holds, support hold rings

 What are the benefits of the Assisted Ring Support Hold?

-Common mistakes include allowing elbow bend, shrugging shoulders, collapsing the core, rotating rings incorrectly and using inconsistent ring height.
-Fix by keeping arms straight, depressing shoulders, bracing the core and setting rings at hip height for controlled, stable holds.
+Common errors include allowing elbow bend, shrugging shoulders, collapsing the core, and swinging.
+Fix by keeping arms straight, depressing scapulae, bracing the core, controlling legs and using more assistance until form is solid.

-How do I progress or what are alternatives to the Assisted Ring Support Hold?
+How can I progress or regress the Assisted Ring Support Hold?